Kazukuru language

 Kazukuru is an extinct language that was once spoken in New Georgia, Solomon Islands.
-The Dororo and Guliguli languages (if they even existed) were transcriptional variants, dialects, or closely related.
+The Dororo and Guliguli languages, if not spurious, were transcriptional variants, dialects, or closely related.
 The speakers of Kazukuru gradually merged with the Roviana people from the sixteenth century onward and adopted Roviana as their language.
 Kazukuru was last recorded in the early twentieth century when its speakers were in the last stages of language shift.
 Today, Kazukuru is the name of a clan in the Roviana people group.

-History of documentation
+History

+Documentation

 Most of what is known about Kazukuru was collected by W.H.L.
 Waterhouse and published with S.H.
 Ray in an article in 1931.
 Some additional Kazukuru data and the only information on Dororo and Guliguli (two short wordlists) were published by Peter Lanyon-Orgill in 1953.
 Davis (2003) is skeptical that Guliguli ever existed, since the word guliguli has an obscene meaning in the neighboring Hoava language, and there is no memory among Hoava speakers of a neighboring language with that name.
 Guliguli was probably either a dialect of Kazukuru, a naive transcription of the name Kazukuru, or even a hoax.